cmci/HTManalysisCourse/CentreCourseProtocol.md

 In case of images, we know that there could be many different instances of images such as a image from channel 1 and another image from channel2.
 Though they all belong to a same ImagePlus class, they are different instances of ImagePlus.

 GaussianBlur is a class that does Gaussian blurring.
 It's methods are all none static but one, and for these non-static methods to work, an instance of GaussianBlur class should be constructed first.
+It's also that this class should be imported before it is being in use.
+Use

+    from [package name] import [class name]

+to do so.
+If this class is not explicitly imported and used, there will be an error message:

+>ImportError: cannot import name GaussianBlur

+	# import class explicitly
+	from ij.plugin.filter import GaussianBlur

-	gb = GaussianBlur() //Constructs an instance of Gaussian Blur object
+	#Constructs an instance of Gaussian Blur object
+	gb = GaussianBlur()

 You could see how to construct an instance in the "constructor summary" in the Javadoc.